maschine34675/ScopeRangefinder/README.md

 - Optional zeroing line: a second readout row showing the currently effective zero (`RNG`/`ZRO` prefixes configurable); the game's corner zeroing panel stays hidden while it is visible
 - Style presets: shipped looks applied with one click, own looks saved and managed from the settings menu
 - Renders with the game's own Bender font (the RAPTAR display font) by default; system and custom fonts selectable
-- Ships a curated set of display fonts (7-/14-segment, cockpit, tactical/HUD, terminal, and mono; SIL Open Font License), selectable from a font picker with live preview in the settings menu
+- Ships a curated set of display fonts (7-/14-/16-segment, cockpit, tactical/HUD, VCR, terminal, and mono; licensed under SIL OFL 1.1 or CC0 1.0), selectable from a font picker with live preview in the settings menu
 - Crisp SDF text at any magnification with adjustable thickness, spacing, and a layered soft glow
 - All characters are rendered monospaced, so the readout width never wobbles while digits change
 - Configurable text and background color, transparency, and size